osbuild/guides/osbuild-composer/src/blueprint-reference/blueprint-reference.md

 - `group` is the group to set as the owner of the file.
 If not specified, the default is `root`.
 Can be specified as group name (string) or as group id (integer).
 - `data` is the plain text contents of the file.
 If not specified, the default is an empty file.

+Note that the `data` property can be specified in any of the ways supported by TOML.
+Some of them require escaping certain characters and others don't.
+Please refer to the [TOML specification](https://toml.io/en/v1.0.0#string) for more details.

 ## Distribution selection with blueprints

 The blueprint now supports a new `distro` field that will be used to select the